matthew-j-miller/matthew-j-miller.github.io/README.md

 ### Matt's Website

+## Homework 7

+This chapter spoke to me with regards to it's final section regarding procrastination vs working when ready.
+I have fallen behind on homeworks in part due to computer issues, but also due to not being proactive enough in solving them and taking intiative when they were resolved.
+I'm working to catch up now, but had I done so earlier, I wouldn't be as behind as I now am.
+My major takeaway is that this level of work paralysis cannot occur when it comes to the final project.
+This chapter also touches on another source of work paralysis: the requirements pit.
+A requirements pit can occur when code is written that is too speciifc, whenever a developer doesn't consider what problems may occur in the future, or when the project constantly grows larger and larger as more requirements pile on.
+The documentation of requirements and maintaining communication between developers, end users, and sponsors are vital to preventing the stalling of a project.

 ## Homework 6

 The basis of this chapter was the concept of design by contract.
 Essentially, the goal of this method of programming is to make each